Crye Precision: History

 In April 2020, Crye collaborated with the Brooklyn Navy Yard, the NY Economic Development Council (NYEDC) and fashion house Lafayette 148 to manufacture surgical gowns for New York's front line medical workers during the coronavirus pandemic.

 As part of the introduction of the Belgian Defence Clothing System, it was announced that the Jigsaw camouflage pattern would be phased out by the Belgian Armed Forces in favour of Multicam from November 2022.
 The contract was awarded to Sioen and Seyntex with Crye Precision under a budget of €410 million.

-In 2024 Crye and another defense contractor's operations at the Brooklyn Navy Yard were the subject of protests from pro-Palestinian groups.
+In 2024, Crye and another defense contractor's operations at the Brooklyn Navy Yard were the subject of protests from pro-Palestinian groups.

 Legal issues

-Battle Group Poland US Army soldier wearing OCP camo fires the M2010 Enhanced sniper rifle near the Bemowo Piskie Training Area during Saber Strike 17 June 8, 2017.
+A Battle Group Poland US Army soldier wearing OCP camo, fires the M2010 Enhanced sniper rifle near the Bemowo Piskie Training Area during Saber Strike 17, June 2017.

-In 2014 company was engaged in a dispute over intellectual property related to the Operational Camouflage Pattern project with the US Army.
+In 2014, the company was engaged in a dispute over intellectual property related to the Operational Camouflage Pattern project with the US Army.

-Crye has been targeted by Chinese counterfeiters, these products are often sold in the US on online retail platforms like Amazon.
+Crye has been targeted by Chinese counterfeiters.
+These products are often sold internationally on online retail platforms like Aliexpress.
 In 2018 an operation in California selling counterfeit Crye products made in China was taken down by American authorities.